The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Introduction

-{\bf HARQ models and generation of coding sequences.} HARQ is a combination of Automatic Repeat reQuest (ARQ) and forward error correction (FEC) \cite{sesia2005techniques}.
+\emph{HARQ models and generation of coding sequences.} HARQ is a combination of Automatic Repeat reQuest (ARQ) and forward error correction (FEC) \cite{sesia2005techniques}.
 In particular, there are three models known as HARQ with Selective Repeat, HARQ with CC, and HARQ with IR \cite{lee2015harq}, \cite{yafeng2003performance}, \cite{rowitch2000performance}.
 This one is a salient variant of HARQ that captures puncturing via parity bits, e.g., puncturing with Turbo codes \cite{frenger2001performance}, and effects of different HARQ buffer sizes \cite{danieli2010maximum}.
 In general, it is well known that successive refinement of information can provide an optimal description from a rate-distortion perspective \cite{equitz1991successive}, \cite{kostina2019successive}, and incremental refinements and multiple descriptions with feedback have been explored \cite{ostergaard2020incremental}.

-Coding sequences have been devised for massive access, including Walsh sequences and decorrelated sequences \cite{helleseth2020resolution}, or almost affinely disjoint subspaces \cite{liu2021almost}, where it is possible to characterize the Hamming weight distribution of pseudorandom sequences \cite{shirvanimoghaddam2021hamming}, and Khachatrian-Martirossian construction to enable $K>n$ users signal in $n$ dimensions simultaneously, where $K \approx \frac{1}{2}n \log_2 n$ is the optimal scaling \cite[Slides 57-59]{polyanskiy2018information}.
+Coding sequences have been devised for massive access, including Walsh sequences and decorrelated sequences \cite{helleseth2020resolution}, and Khachatrian-Martirossian construction to enable $K>n$ users signal in $n$ dimensions simultaneously, where $K \approx \frac{1}{2}n \log_2 n$ is the optimal scaling \cite[Slides 57-59]{polyanskiy2018information}.
 Furthermore, it has been shown that when the inputs are constrained to $\pm 1$, it is possible to have $K\gg n$.
 Zadoff-Chu sequences provide low complexity and constant-amplitude output signals, and have been widely used in 3GPP LTE air interface, including the control and traffic channels \cite{zepernick2013pseudo}.
-Sequence design for grant-free MAC has been contemplated in \cite{yu2021uniquely}, where the authors devised uniquely-decodable multi-amplitude sequences.
-However, this approach induces a high $E_b/N_0$, which is not desirable in a practical massive access scenario for users with small payloads.
+Multi-amplitude sequence design for grant-free MAC has been contemplated in \cite{yu2021uniquely}.
+However, inducing a high $E_b/N_0$, this approach is not desirable in a practical massive access scenario.